 With more technologies to choose from and greater advancements, closed captioning standards have reached new levels.
 The benefits are extensive.
 Closed captioning software is transforming video and audio accessibility.

 Accessibility tools for the hard of hearing

-In addition to captioning services, it’s important to consider the devices that individuals with hearing impairment rely on.
+In addition to captioning services, it’s important to consider the devices that hard of hearing individuals rely on.

-In developed countries, 95% of hearing impaired and deaf people utilize a smartphone to eliminate the communication-related obstacles they face in day-to-day life.
+In developed countries, 95% of the Deaf community utilize a smartphone to eliminate the communication-related obstacles they face in day-to-day life.
 There are a number of applications available which contribute.
 These apps include Ava, which instantly transcribes conversations within a group, and Sound Amplifier.

-Mobile devices also feature various functionalities for individuals with hearing impairement.
+Mobile devices also feature various functionalities for individuals who are hard of hearing.
 Basic options include volume control, RTT and TTY protocols configuration to use live text as calls, vibration and visible alerts.
-Some phones also incorporate hearing aid compatibility and instant captions.
+Some phones also incorporate hearing aid compatibility and live captioning service.

 In the home, assistive technology includes specially adapted alarm clocks and doorbells.
 When thinking about the online world and the amount of time spent on video and social media, equitable experiences should also be provided and considered.
 Verbit’s captioning technology provides a solution, offering 99%+ accurate captions which open more possibilities to engage with audio and video content in a variety of settings.

 The benefits of closed captions for accessibility needs